Jbleezy/BO2-Reimagined/README.md

 * Does multiple swings when player activates
 * Kills zombies when placed on a ceiling
 * Increased damage trigger width by 100%
-* No longer deals damage during retract animations
+* No longer deals damage during retract anims
 * Changed head chop player damage to 50 (normally instantly kills without Juggernog or deals 15 damage with Juggernog)
 * Changed body chop player damage to 25 (normally deals 75 damage to torso or 37 damage to feet)
 * Fixed an issue where each chop would only damage entities that were touching the damage trigger during the previous chop

 ### Blundergat Upgrade
-* Player does knuckle crack animation during conversion
+* Player does knuckle crack anim during conversion
 * Requires player's current weapon to be the Blundergat to convert
 * Requires player to be looking at the table to convert